licensezero/guide.licensezero.com/index.md

 License Zero is a toolkit and a plan for funding open software developers.
 Using that toolkit, developers can make new kinds of deals with users.

+The two forms of open software which License Zero currently focuses on are:

-**Share-Alike**:  You can use my software to make other open software for free.
+1. **Share-Alike**:  You can use my software to make other open software for free.
 If you want to make closed software instead, buy a license online to support me.

-**Noncommercial**:  You can my software for noncommercial purposes for free.
+1. **Noncommercial**:  You can use my software for noncommercial purposes for free.
 If you want to use my software for profit, buy a license online to support me.

 It's the model of leading developer services like [GitHub](https://github.com).
 It's the model that made a prior generation of stalwarts like [MySQL](https://mysql.com), [Qt](https://qt.io), and [Artifex](https://artifex.com).
 It's the model of countless independent  stock photographers, B-roll videographers, production music producers, and beat makers.
 And now it's a model for independent software library, framework, developer tool, and app makers.
 Finally.